pkante/MidasV2/README.md

-# Midas Assistant
+# Midas - AI Desktop Assistant

 Midas is a desktop assistant that you can access by clicking its icon on the bottom right of your screen.
-Once you click the icon you will be taken to a chat window (shown in the demo below).
+Once you click the icon you will be taken to a chat window (shown in the image below).
 You can ask Midas simple questions, and it will retain a running memory of who you are and what you ask, along with a chat history!
 I plan to add MCP so that it can automate workflows, and I want to add nanobrowser to allow Midas to use the web.

-## Demo
+## How it Looks

 ![Midas Assistant Demo](images/IMG_9459.png)